kh4sh3i/open-DNS-resolver/README.md

-# open-DNS-resolver
+# open DNS resolver
-DNS Open-resolvers are DNS servers responding to recursive queries for arbitrary domain names from anywhere on the Internet.
+DNS Open resolvers or open DNS resolver are DNS servers responding to recursive queries for arbitrary domain names from anywhere on the Internet.